-Quilter Investors Limited ("the Company") is a private company limited by shares, incorporated and domiciled England and Wales.
+Quilter Investors Limited ("the Company") is a private company limited by shares, incorporated in England and Wales and domiciled in the United Kingdom ("UK").
 The address of its registered office is disclosed in the Company information section on page 1.
 The principal activities of the Company are disclosed in the strategic report on page 2.

-The Company's business activities and financial risk management objectives, together with the factors likely to affect its future development, performance and position are set out in the strategic report on pages 2 to 11 and Directors' report on pages 12 to 13.
+The Company's business activities and financial risk management objectives, together with the factors likely to affect its future development, performance and position are set out in the strategic report on pages 2 to 12 and Directors' report on pages 13 to 14.